 This moves the file to your Submitted pane.
 If necessary, you can view the file from there and edit it more.
 However, once the author closes the review process for the file, it can no longer be edited in Central.

 After all of the reviewers submit the file, the original author receives an email notification (if the author has enabled those notifications in Central) and the file appears in the “Inbox” view of the File Reviews window pane in Flare.

 Author—Close Review File After all reviewers submit a file in Central, the author can close out the review process for that file in Flare’s File Reviews window pane.

 This can be done by attempting to open the file, in which case you are prompted to close out the review process.
 Alternatively, you can select the file (as well as several others) in the File Reviews grid and click .See Closing Central Review Files.

 After this, the status for the file is changed to “Closed” in the File Reviews window pane.
 Also, the file can no longer be edited by anyone in Central, and the file is moved to the Archive pane.

 Author—Accept/Reject Changes After closing the review process on Central for a file, the author can open the reviewed file in Flare.
 Changes can be accepted or rejected as necessary.
 See Accepting or Rejecting Tracked Changes (Central Reviews).

-Author—Accept File When the author is finished accepting or rejecting the changes, he or she accepts the file back into the Flare project, replacing the old file.
+Author—Accept File When authors are finished accepting or rejecting the changes, they accept the file back into the Flare project, replacing the old file.
 This can be done by clicking in the File Reviews window pane or in the local toolbar.
 See Accepting Reviewed Files.